 These articles are especially timely as more and more states wrestle with how to increase access to dental care.

-Earlier this month the Michigan Council for Maternal and Child Health hosted a webinar--Dental Therapists: What Mid-level Providers Could Mean for Your Practice--and invited dentists throughout the state to learn more about dental therapists, their training and how can they be integrated into dental practices.
+A new webinar--Dental Therapists: What Mid-level Providers Could Mean for Your Practice--was designed for dentists throughout the state to learn more about dental therapists, their training and how can they be integrated into dental practices.

 Dr. Frank Catalanotto, DMD, from the Department of Community Dentistry and Behavioral Science at the University of Florida, and Dr. John Powers, DDS, owner of Main Street Dental Care in Montevideo, Minnesota were our featured speakers, who shared their own experiences with dental therapy and took questions from participants.

 Americans overwhelmingly support the concept of dental therapists, according to the results of a recent phone survey.
 Interviewers asked thousands of registered U.S. voters if they would like a new type of midlevel provider similar to a nurse practitioner, and 80% of respondents said yes.

 The survey, which was conducted by Lake Research Partners and funded by the W.K.
 Kellogg Foundation, reached 2,400 adults who voted in the 2016 U.S. elections.
 The results are almost identical to a 2011 poll that also found about 80% of adults supported the concept of dental therapists.

 "Overall, it's a concept that people get," said Tera Bianchi, the Dental Access Project director at Community Catalyst, in an interview with DrBicuspid.com.
 Community Catalyst is nonprofit advocacy organization focused on healthcare that has partnered with the W.K.
 Kellogg Foundation on the Dental Access Project, which advocates for the use of dental therapists for low-income and rural populations.